-Planning to tie the knot and searching for an unforgettable honeymoon destination?
-Definitely consider the spectacular Sabah province in exotic Borneo, the world’s 3rd largest island.
-Borneo is home to 3 nations- Malaysia, Indonesia and the small country of Brunei.
+Planning to tie the knot and looking for an amazing honeymoon destination?
+Definitely consider the spectacular Sabah province in exotic Borneo, the world’s third largest island.
+Borneo is home to three nations: Malaysia, Indonesia and the small country of Brunei.
 It’s one of only two remaining islands in the world where you can view orangutans in the wild, the other being nearby Sumatra in Indonesia.
-It’s also the sole habitat of perhaps the world’s strangest looking monkey, the red nosed and big bellied proboscis monkey.
-Borneo naturally grows romance, featuring the world’s largest flower, the rafflesia, and one of Southeast Asia’s tallest mountains, Mount Kinabalu.
+It’s also the sole natural habitat of one of the world’s most unique looking monkeys, the red nosed and big bellied proboscis monkey.
+Borneo naturally grows romance, featuring the world’s largest flower, the rafflesia.
+It also has one of Southeast Asia’s tallest mountains, Mount Kinabalu.
 Sprinkle in lush tropical rain forests and beautiful beaches and you have all the ingredients for a romantic and adventurous Borneo honeymoon.

-As we recently discovered, Borneo is much easier to reach than we previously thought.
-From Malaysia’s capital, Kuala Lumpur, Air Asia, Malindo Air and Malaysian Airlines all have many daily flights to several towns on the island.
-Malaysian Borneo is divided into two provinces- Sarawak and Sabah.
-While exotic wildlife can be found in both, Sabah’s infrastructure is better suited for most honeymoons than Sarawak or most of the Indonesian part of Borneo.
+Borneo is easier to reach than many people think.
+From Malaysia’s capital, Kuala Lumpur, Air Asia, Malindo Air and Malaysian Airlines all have frequent daily flights to several towns on the island.
+Malaysian Borneo is divided into two provinces, Sarawak and Sabah.
+While exotic wildlife can be found in both, Sabah’s infrastructure is better suited for most peoples honeymoons compared to Sarawak or the Indonesian part of Borneo.
 Sabah’s capital of Kota Kinabalu has two airports, and has direct flights between Australia, Indonesia, China, Japan, Thailand and Hong Kong, among other areas in the region.